johtela/LinqCheck/README.md

 LinqCheck is a property based testing library for C#.
-It implements all of the concepts present in [QuickCheck](https://en.wikipedia.org/wiki/QuickCheck), but using LINQ expressions to write the properties and generators.
+It implements all of the concepts present in [QuickCheck](https://en.wikipedia.org/wiki/QuickCheck), but represents properties and generators as LINQ expressions.

 # Installation